astrojuanlu/mbd-adv-python-deploy-model/README.md

 $ flask run
 ```

-To verify that Flask runs correctly, enter the following url in the browser:
+To verify that Flask runs correctly, enter the following URL in the browser:

 ```
 http://localhost:5000/